CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 ### <b>Capital Is Power</b>

+* Get the chamath quote

 Since the dawn of time we've had the problem of trying to allocate power over the future of humanity. democracy blah blah

 <i>“As in other situations, a market economy allows accurate knowledge to be effective in influencing decision making even if 99% of the population do not have that knowledge.
 In politics however, the 99% who do not understand can create immediate political success for elected officials and for policies that will turn out in the end to be harmful to society as a whole.”

-- Thomas Sowell, Basic Economics, Chapter 15</i>
+\- Thomas Sowell, Basic Economics Chapter 15</i>

 ### <b>Concluding Thoughts</b>